-To address these real-world challenges, we propose a more practical setup that incorporates randomness into compute times.
+To address these real-world challenges, we propose a practical setup that incorporates randomness in compute times.
 Specifically, we consider a scenario where the stochastic gradient computation time of worker $i$ is given by:

 where $\tau_i > 0$ is a constant representing the minimum time for client $i$ to complete the gradient computation, and $\eta_i$ is a non-negative random variable drawn from some distribution $\mathcal{J}_i$, modeling the aforementioned uncertainties.